 View

-Hello, I’m Mark, and I have over 20 years experience leading teams large and small make desirable and effective products.
-I am a teacher at heart, love design, attack problems strategically, leverage my Computer Science degree to bridge design and development teams, and become an expert on my clients’ products.
+I have over 20 years experience leading teams to create products that transform how businesses connect with their users.
+I am a teacher at heart, love helping teammates grow, attack problems strategically, leverage my Computer Science degree to bridge design and development teams, and become an expert on my clients’ businesses.

 20+ years